mathewchamberlain/SignacX/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Running Signac is simple.
+To make life easier, Signac was integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) and with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), allowing for straightforward integration of Signac with existing tools.
+As such, running Signac is simple.
 We provide a few vignettes:

 ### SPRING
-In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using the SPRING Viewer.
+In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using SPRING Viewer.
 To reproduce our findings and to generate new results with SPRING, please visit our repository which has [example notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics in SPRING and integration with Signac](https://github.com/mathewchamberlain/SPRING_dev/).
 Briefly, Signac is integrated seamlessly with the output files of SPRING in R, like so:

 ```r
 # load the Signac library